DoozyKiddo/doozykiddo.github.io/README.md

 ### Video Editing

 I also enjoy creating videos and posting them on YouTube.
 The vast majority of the videos on my channel are related to video games.
-My most recent video can be seen [here](https://www.youtube.com/watch?v=B3uuh2KRoeQ&ab_channel=DoozyKiddo).
+One of the videos I have made can be seen [here](https://www.youtube.com/watch?v=B3uuh2KRoeQ&ab_channel=DoozyKiddo).